acehoss/rnsh/README.md

 releases.
 Use at your own peril!

 ## Recent Changes
+### v0.0.11
+- Event loop bursting improves throughput and CPU utilization on both listener and initiator.
+- Packet retries use RNS resend feature to prevent duplicate packets.

 ### v0.0.10
 - Rate limit window change events to prevent saturation of transport
 - Tweaked some loop timers to improve CPU utilization